maveric-coder/tech-paper/README.md

 ### *#Pseudocode*

 The CompoundGraphic class is a container that can consist of any sub-shape, but the compound shape has limited methods as a simple shape.
 However, instead of doing something by itself, a compound shape passes the request recursively to its children and aggregates the result.
-The client code works with all shaps through the single interface typical to all shape classes.
+The client code works with all shapes through the single interface typical to all shape classes.
 Thus, the performance does not get affected, and the client can work with sophisticated object structures.

 <img src = "https://github.com/maveric-coder/tech-paper/blob/main/pics/example%20(2).png" />